UniLogin/UniLogin/docs/source/overview.rst

 - **Personal multi-sig wallet** - a smart contract used to store personal funds.
 A user gets his wallet created in a barely noticeable manner.
 The user then gets engaged incrementally to add authorization factors and recovery options.
 - **Meta-transactions** - that gives user ability to interact with the smart contract from multiple devices easily, without a need to store ether on each of those devices.
 Meta-transactions enable payments for execution with tokens.
 - **ENS names** - naming your wallet with easy-to-remember human-readable name
-- **Universal login** - wallet name can be used to log in to dapps, web, and native applications
+- **Universal login** - a wallet name can be used to log in to dapps, web, and native applications

 Components
 ^^^^^^^^^^
-Universal Login has three components.
+Universal Login has four components.
 All components are stored in one monorepo `available here <https://github.com/universallogin>`_.
 Components are listed below:

 - `Contracts <https://github.com/UniversalLogin/UniversalLoginSDK/tree/master/universal-login-contracts>`_ - smart contracts used by Universal Login, along with some helper functions